So, what is the entry process for the SFI Awards and how does it work?

 The SFI Awards entry process is split into three online stages: nominations, voting and judging.

 Stage two is when the public vote takes place.
-Once the Longlist is announced, nominees then have until 14 May to create campaigns and canvas their clients, colleagues and wider industry audiences to gain as many votes as possible.
-When votes are submitted we ask for “work” email addresses rather an Gmail or Yahoo (for example), as it makes verifying the votes much easier and discourages cheating.
-At the end of the voting stage, the four nominees with the most votes per category will make the Shortlist.
+Once the Longlist is announced, nominees then have until 1 June to create campaigns and canvas their clients, colleagues and wider industry audiences to gain as many votes as possible.
+Votes from family and friends will not be accepted.
+At the end of the voting stage, the FOUR nominees with the most votes per category will make the Shortlist.

 If you have any other questions about the SFI Awards, you can contact us here.